AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/creating-content/creating-channels-screens-cloud.md

 ## What's Next {#whats-next}

 Now, that you have setup an AEM Screens channel in your project, you need to publish your channel.
-Refer to [Publishing Channels in Screens as a Cloud Service](/help/screens-cloud/creating-content/manage-publish.md) before you manage your players from Screens Services Provider.
+Refer to [Publishing Channels in Screens as a Cloud Service](/help/screens-cloud/creating-content/manage-publish.md) before managing your players from Screens Services Provider.